joonk7809/haptOS/README.md

 ## Star History

-If you find this project useful, please consider giving it a star! ⭐
+If you find this project useful, please consider giving it a star!

 ---

-**Built with ❤️ for realistic haptic experiences**
+**Built with heart for realistic haptic experiences**

 *Last updated: November 2025*
 ```